 Courts take Florida guardianship petitions very seriously, as appointing a guardian significantly interferes with the ward’s rights.
 Thus, a court will hold a hearing to determine whether guardianship is necessary.
 Before holding the hearing, the court assembles a team of three people, including medical professionals or other experts, who will assess the need for a guardianship petition.
 The team performs a physical examination, a mental health examination, and a functional assessment to determine the extent of the ward’s abilities and assess whether guardianship is necessary.
-The court will also appoint an attorney to represent the interests of the ward.
-However, the ward can use their own attorney, if they choose to do so.
+The court will also appoint a lawyer to represent the interests of the ward.
+However, the ward can use their own lawyer, if they choose to do so.

 At the end of the hearing, the judge will hear from the team of experts.
 If the experts agree that the ward is not incapacitated, the court will dismiss the petition.
 However, if the team agrees that the ward is incapacitated on some level, the court will determine the extent of the guardianship and then appoint a guardian.
 However, a court may opt to use less restrictive means, if they are available.

 Florida guardianship petitions are also publicly available.
 Thus, on top of the challenges involved with getting a petition approved, there are also privacy concerns.
 For many, using a power of attorney document is preferable, as it accomplishes the same things as a guardianship petition but maintains a family’s privacy.